PV Ratio Formula is Profit Volume Ratio Formula

 What does Margin of Safety means?

-Margin of Safety is the difference between the total sales and break even sales.
+The margin of Safety is the difference between the total sales and break-even sales.

-Margin of Safety is the point where the business moves into a favourable position as there will be inflow of revenue contributing to the profits.
+The margin of Safety is the point where the business moves into a favorable position as there will be an inflow of revenue contributing to the profits.

-Similar to Break Even point, we can express the Margin of safety as well in both value and sale units.
-Lets see the formulas for it.
+Similar to the break-even point, we can express the Margin of safety as well in both value and sale units.
+Let’s see the formulas for it.

 Also Read: Cash Coverage Ratio